Search results for

 A newer version of this device is available.
 Samsung has launched the Galaxy A04s, which features an updated processor, a 50MP triple camera, and a 90Hz refresh rate.
 The Galaxy A04s is not officially available in the US, but you can pick it up through some retailers, and in select European markets.

-Samsung’s most affordable smartphones often come with compromises to reach their rock-bottom prices.
-While still the cheapest way to enter the Galaxy ecosystem, the Galaxy A03s is hoping that eliminating a few of those caveats will justify asking you to open your wallet a little wider.
+Samsung’s most affordable smartphones often require compromises to reach their rock-bottom prices.
+While still the cheapest way to enter the Galaxy ecosystem, the Galaxy A03s hopes that eliminating a few of those caveats will justify asking you to open your wallet a little wider.
 Is the experience worth the slightly higher cost?
 Find out in our Samsung Galaxy A03s review.

 What you need to know about the Samsung Galaxy A03s